FreedomWriter/FreedomWriter/README.md

-### 👋🏽 , I'm Natalie
+### 👋🏽  I'm Natalie

 <!-- **FreedomWriter/FreedomWriter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:-->

  🔭 I’m currently working on ...
-[Essentialism](https://github.com/FreedomWriter/essentialism-front-end), a side project to keep me fresh
+[Essentialism](https://github.com/FreedomWriter/essentialism-front-end), a refactor to keep me fresh

  🤔 I’m looking for help with ...
 Finding my first developer role